skytap/well-architected-framework/security/virtualmachines.md

 ### Virtual Machines

 The Virtual Machines capability encompasses VM Templates; Authentication, Authorization and Accounting; Patching; Antivirus; HIDS/HIPS; and Firewall.
-This area relates to the Environments running in Skytap and any templates associated with them.
+This area relates to the Environments running in {{site.Brand}} and any templates associated with them.

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/security/virtualmachinesmedia/media/image1.png" width="800">